 Why Average Affordable Houses Make the Best Real Estate Investments

 Many new investors mistakenly believe that the more expensive, bigger, and unique a property is, the better it is.
-The fact is that the exact opposite is true.
+The fact is that is not necessarily true.
 Here’s why:

 Cash flow is stronger.

-People often make the big mistake of buying rental properties in the same place and with the same quality that they want to personally live in.
-Places with high-end finishes in the best school districts that are 30 minutes or less from your own home normally don’t make the best rental properties.
+People can often make the mistake of buying rental properties in the same place and with the same quality that they want to personally live in.
+Places with high-end finishes in the best school districts that are 30 minutes or less from your own home normally don’t always make for the most profitable rental properties.

-That’s because average (and affordable) is better when you buy real estate:
+That’s because average (and affordable) can be better when you buy real estate:

 - Average houses generally are affected less during routine downward market cycles and economic recessions